numenta/htmpapers/arxiv/how_can_we_be_so_dense/README.md

 ## Running experiments

 Below are instructions for reproducing all the charts and tables presented in the paper.
+There might be small differences due to randomness.

 ### Prerequisites